email: roadarch@outlook.com

 Las Vegas, NV

 The 5th Street Liquor Store was built by YESCO around 1946.
 It is believed to be the first animated sign in Las Vegas.
 The store closed in 1988.
 The sign was restored by The Neon Museum and installed at Neonopolis in 2002.
 Around 2009, this sign was moved to a location near Casino Center and Garces Street as part of the Las Vegas Signs Project.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 5 Points Auto Sales